 2. Capture the Moment(s)

 Smartphone cameras have come a long way.
 The images I take with my iPhone 7 are far superior to my expensive, 10 year old digital camera.
 That means with a bit of practice you could bypass the stock photos for your website and take actual pictures of your office.
 Not to mention sharing on social media.
 Attending a conference?
 Share it!
 Connecting with your market via social media or a business blog is the new full color brochure.
 Take advantage of that smartphone camera and make your images personal.

 3. Photo Editing

 I know, not all of us can snap photos on our phones like the Insta-famous.
 That’s ok though because you don’t have to be a Photoshop wiz to edit photos anymore.
 With photo editing apps you can turn something less than stellar into social media stunning.
-My favorite editing app is Aviary, but there are lots more out there like Adobe Photoshop Express and Google Snapseed.
+My favorite editing app is Adobe Photoshop Express but there are others out there like VSCO and Google Snapseed.

 4. Social Posts & Meme’s

 They say a picture is worth a thousand words, so can you imagine a picture that’s combine with words?
 It’s social media gold.
 Luckily you can turn the pictures you take with your smartphone into amazing social posts and meme’s quickly with the right app.
 We’ve all seen those awe inspiring pictures of nature with an inspirational quote on them, or that hilarious meme that makes us laugh.
 By creating your own and including your brand, when it goes viral, you end up with marketing goodness.
 My favorite apps for social posts and meme’s?
 It’s a toss up between WordSwag and Adobe SparkPost (Adobe Spark comes with my Creative Cloud subscription).
 Of course there are other options like Canva and PicMonkey.
 Psst…the image for this post was created with SparkPost.

 5. Speaking of Social Media